brandonhenry/ffmcp/README.md

 ffmcp agent create myagent -p openai -m gpt-4o-mini -i "You are a helpful assistant" --brain mybrain ffmcp agent create gemini-agent -p gemini -m gemini-2.0-flash-exp -i "You are a helpful assistant" ffmcp agent create groq-agent -p groq -m llama-3.1-70b-versatile -i "You are a helpful assistant"

+# Create an agent with voice (for TTS)
+ffmcp agent create myagent -p openai -m gpt-4o-mini -i "You are a helpful assistant" --voice my-voice

 # Create an agent with instructions from a file
 ffmcp agent create myagent -p openai -m gpt-4o-mini -f instructions.txt --brain mybrain